 The Quality Initiative Project (QIP) public affairs assessment is a non-intrusive system for assessing (not grading) student work related to the public affairs mission.
 In this project, we will gather student work across all disciplines so we may begin to acknowledge students' understanding and integration of the themes of the Public Affairs mission and our diversity goals.

-Participate by Submitting Student Work
+Submitting Student Work

 Faculty or staff who want to submit student work should fill out the submission form.
 Students who want to submit work directly to the Office of Assessment should email it to Assessment@MissouriState.edu or bring a hard copy to Carrington Hall, 422.